Wildlife and History at Waterberg Plateau National Park

 Waterberg Plateau Park is a national park in central Namibia on the Waterberg Plateau, 68 km southeast of Otjiwarongo.
 Rising from the plains for eastern Namibia, the plateau and the national park get their name from the iconic table mountain, the Waterberg, meaning Water Mountain in Afrikaans.

-The region around the Waterberg, including the town Otjiwarongo and the Hochfeld area, is ideally situated for travellers on the way from Windhoek to the north and to the Etosha National Park.
+The region around the Waterberg, including the town of Otjiwarongo and the Hochfeld area, is ideally situated for travelers on the way from Windhoek to the north and to the Etosha National Park.
+This area offers stunning landscapes, abundant wildlife, and rich history, including the famous Waterberg Plateau Park.
+It’s an ideal stopover for exploring cultural heritage, scenic hikes, and unique geological formations amidst tranquil surroundings.

 The Waterberg Mountain forms the centre of the region and is one of the main attractions of Namibia.
 It is an impressive table mountain, geologically and historically of great interest and bordering farms often make their living from commercial cattle farming, hunting and tourism.